New bijective proofs pertaining to alternating sign matrices: Preliminaries

 Then, $ \psi \circ \varphi $ is a sijection from $S$ to $U$, and we call it the composition of $ \varphi $ and $ \psi $. \end{lemdef} First we should clarify what we mean by \textit{``the last well-defined element in the sequence \\ $ s,\, \varphi(s),\, \psi(\varphi(s)),\, \varphi(\psi(\varphi(s))),\, \ldots $''}.
 For example if $\varphi(s)$ belongs to $\bs{S}$, then $\psi(\varphi(s))$ is not defined because the domain of $\psi$ is $\bs{T} \sqcup \bs{U}$.
 Therefore, $ (\psi \circ \varphi)(s) $ is $\varphi(s)$ in this case.
 For the original proof of the lemma, see \cite{Doyle}.
 Here, we give an alternative proof of this fact using the language of graphs.
 A graph in the proof might have multiple edges, so we fix notations relevant to multisets.
 We use double braces to describe a multiset, and use the symbol ``$+$'' to describe a sum of multisets. \begin{proof}[Proof of Lemma \& Definition \ref{lem:comp}] Consider a graph with vertices $V=\bs{S} \sqcup \bs{T} \sqcup \bs{U}$ and edges $E=R+B$, where

-Note that the graph is an undirected bipartite graph, where one part is $S^{+} \sqcup T^{-} \sqcup U^{+}$ and the other part is $S^{-} \sqcup T^{+} \sqcup U^{-}$.
+Note that the graph is an undirected bipartite finite graph, where one part is $S^{+} \sqcup T^{-} \sqcup U^{+}$ and the other part is $S^{-} \sqcup T^{+} \sqcup U^{-}$.
 We consider painting edges in R with red and those in B with blue.
 Then, by the definitions, each vertex belongs to at most one red edge and at most one blue edge.
-Because of the degrees of the vertices, the graph consists of line graphs and cycles.
+Because of the degrees of the vertices and the finiteness of the graph, the graph consists of finitely many line graphs and cycles.
 Moreover, all the endpoints of these line graphs belong to $\bs{S} \sqcup \bs{U}$ and for each line graph or cycle the color of the edges alternate.
-Please refer to Figure \ref{fig::comp} below for an example: dashed edges represent blue ones and the others red ones.
+Please refer to Figure \ref{fig::comp} below for an example: dashed edges represent those in $B$ and the others those in $R$.
 In addition, the shape of a node corresponds to which part it belongs to.

 Consider $s \in \bs{S}$.
 The degree of $s$ is $1$, so it is an endpoint of a line graph.
 Therefore, $ \psi \circ \varphi(s) $ is the other endpoint of the line graph.
 If $ \psi \circ \varphi(s) \in \bs{S} $, the first edge and the last edge in the line graph are both red, so its length is odd.
 Thus, $s$ and $ \psi \circ \varphi(s) $ belong to different parts of $G$ as a bipartite graph.
 Therefore, the sign of $\psi \circ \varphi(s)$ is different from that of $s$.
 In the other case, namely when $ \psi \circ \varphi(s) \in \bs{U} $, the length of the line graph is even and $ \psi \circ \varphi(s) $ belongs to the same part as $s$, so the sign of $\psi \circ \varphi(s)$ is equal to that of $s$.